 There has never been a more opportune and yet more challenging time to tackle Tasmania’s waste and resource recovery challenges.
 In recent years, China and other countries have changed their import regimes for recyclables – reducing the allowable limits of contamination in recyclables they import.
 Along with a strong interest in recycling from the community and private sector, this creates an excellent opportunity to look for more valuable ways to reuse or recycle our waste.

 In March 2020 the Council of Australian Governments (COAG) endorsed a ban on the export of unprocessed waste glass, plastic, tyres and paper/cardboard.
 To help build new and expanded markets for the materials subject to the export ban, the Australian Government established the Recycling Modernisation Fund (RMF).
 The RMF will support investment in new infrastructure to sort, process and remanufacture these materials.

-The Tasmanian Government is now calling for applications from proponents wishing to undertake capital investment within Tasmania to develop plastic reprocessing (recycling) capacity.
-The funding is available for recycling projects located in Tasmania only.
-The application process will consist of a single round of project applications that must meet all eligibility criteria to be considered for assessment.
+The Tasmanian Government sought applications from proponents wishing to undertake capital investment within Tasmania to develop plastic reprocessing (recycling) capacity.
+The funding was available for recycling projects located in Tasmania only.
+The application process consisted of a single round of project applications that met all eligibility criteria.

 Eligible proposals will be assessed against a series of merit criteria.
 The Tasmanian State Government reserves the right to make decisions on which projects are successful based on the merit criteria and the funding requirements of the project as part of a competitive process.

-Applications can be made through: Recycling Modernisation Fund Grants Program
+Applications were made through the SmartyGrant portal: Recycling Modernisation Fund Grants Program